jpsdr/ResampleMT/ResampleMT - Readme.txt

    SetAffinity -
-      If this parameter is set to true, the pool of threads will set each thread to a specific core, according the status of previous parameters.
+      If this parameter is set to true, the pool of threads will set each thread to a specific core, according MaxPhysCore parameter.
 If set to false, it's leaved to the OS.

-      Default: true (bool)
+      Default: false (bool)

 The logicalCores, MaxPhysCore and SetAffinity are parameters to specify how the pool of thread will be created,